$0.00

 • Plateau.
 Much of the state is a plateau broken by multiple mountain ranges and valleys, including the summit of Gannett Peak, the tallest peak in Wyoming at 13,804 feet (4,207 m), and the Belle Fourche River valley in the northeast, at 3,125 feet (952 m).

 • Black Hills.
-A unique mountain range in northeast Wyoming, featuring jagged spires of sandstone, granite, limestone, and other rock, intermixed with lush green forests, giving it a dark appearance.
-The Black Hills have long been an integral part of the Lakota Tribe’s culture.
+A unique mountain range in northeast Wyoming, featuring jagged spires of sandstone, granite, limestone, and other rock.
+Intermixed with lush green forests, it has a dark appearance.
+The Black Hills have long been sacred to the Lakota Tribe.

 • Continental Divide.
-The continental divide splits the middle of the U.S. On its west side, rivers and waterways flow west towards the Pacific.
-On its east side, waters flow south into the Gulf of Mexico.
+The continental divide splits the middle of the U.S. On its west side, rivers and waterways flow west towards the Pacific Ocean.
+From its east side, rivers flow into the Atlantic Ocean or south into the Gulf of Mexico.

 • Great Divide Basin.
-The Continental Divide forks in the south-central part of the state.
-Precipitation that falls onto, or rivers that flow into, the Great Divide Basin cannot reach an ocean – it sinks into the soil and evaporates.
+The Continental Divide forks in the south-central part of the state forming the Great Divide Basin.
+Any water that arrives here, including precipitation and river water, cannot escape.
+It sinks into the soil and evaporates.

 • Basins, shrublands, desert, and more.
-Wyoming features a range of large basins, shrublands, patches of desert, and other eco-regions.
+Wyoming features large basins, shrublands, desert, and other eco-regions.
 Within some of these areas are large geologic formations, sand dunes, and vast unpopulated spaces.

 • Islands.
 Wyoming features 32 named islands, most of which are in Jackson Lake and Yellowstone Lake in Yellowstone National Park, as well as the Green River in the southwest.